praveensagar37/praveensagar37/README.md

 I have experience working on a variety of data analysis projects, including:

-* **Customer Segmentation:** I used Python and Pandas to segment a company's customer base into different groups based on their demographics and purchase history.
-This information was then used to develop targeted marketing campaigns.
+* **Airline data analysis:** I used SQL, Python and Pandas to segment a company's customer base into different groups based on their demographics and purchase history.
+This information was then used to develop targeted marketing campaigns and profilitability.
-* **Sales Forecasting:** I used Power BI to create a sales forecasting model that predicted future sales based on historical data and market trends.
+* **Sales Forecasting:** I used PowerBI to create a sales forecasting model that predicted future sales based on historical data and market trends.
 This model was used to help the company make informed decisions about production and inventory levels.
-* **Fraud Detection:** I used Python and machine learning techniques to develop a fraud detection system that identified fraudulent transactions in real time.
-This system helped the company to prevent millions of dollars in losses.
+* **IRIS flower visualization:** I used Python (Pandas, Seaborn) techniques to analyse and vizualise IRIS flowers petal lenght and width.

 <br>

 ### Certifications

-* Azure cloud Fundamentals
+*

 <br>